car trip ideas and tips

 These bags were intended for a longer trip of over 10 hours, but you can also easily use the idea and reduce the content if necessary.
 You could also buy reusable zip lock bags.

-You could say; You get these bags and can eat them in 5 minutes or?
+We said; You get these bags and can eat them in 5 minutes or keep them for longer, thats up to you.
 These bags are only snacks, food is packed next to them, for meals.

 A good idea is for each child to have a small bag or somewhere they know they can put their snack bag.